Offshoring: United States

 Since the 1980s American companies have been "offshoring" and outsourcing manufacturing to low cost countries such as India, China, Malaysia, Pakistan and Vietnam.

 Government response

-President Obama's 2011 SelectUSA program was the first federal program to promote and facilitate U.S. investment in partnership with the states.
+President Barack Obama's 2011 SelectUSA program was the first federal program to promote and facilitate U.S. investment in partnership with the states.
 This program and website helps companies connect with resources available on a Federal, State and local level.
 In January 2012, President Obama issued a call to action to "invest in America" at the White House "Insourcing American Jobs" Forum.

 Success stories

 Advances in 3D printing technologies brought manufacturers closer to their customers.
 In the case of Starbucks, in 2012 it saved American Mug and Stein Company in East Liverpool, Ohio from bankruptcy.

 Avoiding failure

 Some cases of reshoring have not been successful.
 Otis Elevators' reshoring effort did not go well.
 Otis says it failed to consider the consequences of the new location and tried to do too much at once, including a supply-chain software implementation.
 This is not an uncommon reshoring scenario.
 Bringing manufacturing back to the United States isn't so simple, and there are a lot of considerations and analyses that companies must do to determine the costs and feasibility of reshoring.
 Some companies pursue reshoring with their own internal staff.
 But reshoring projects are complicated and involve engineering, marketing, production, finance, and procurement.
 In addition, there are real estate concerns, government incentives and training requirements that require outreach to the community.
 To help with these projects, companies often turn to consultants that specialize in reshoring.